syyed51/dot/README.md

 Idea of this repositry is to keep track and share my config file.

-Feel free to reuse and share
+Feel free to reuse,  share and take credit.

+cheers :)